ASheikh-io/Good-README-Generator/Output/README.md

   ## Contribution:

-  Guidlines to contribute:
   Fork it!
-Or contact the developer
+Or contact the developer.

+  ## Developer:
-  ## Developer: Ahmed Sheikh
+  Ahmed Sheikh

   ## Questions:
   Please contact me if you have any questions.